-Question 5.13: If one of the consortium members is implementing a pre-defined project, are costs for implementing the projects tied to the project budget or can it come from the management fee?
+Question 5.28: If one of the consortium members is implementing a pre-defined project, are costs for implementing the projects tied to the project budget or can it come from the management fee?

 Answer: Only costs related directly to the project can be charged to and considered eligible under that project.
-The management fee shall cover the costs of the Fund Operator related to the preparation, implementation and management of the programme (see section 5.9 of the Manual for Fund Operators).
+The management fee shall cover the costs of the Fund Operator related to the preparation, implementation and management of the programme (see Section 5.9 of the Manual for Fund Operators of the Active Citizens Funds).

-Question 5.14: We understand that all documents from the consortium/lead bidder to the FMO should be in English.
+Question 5.29: We understand that all documents from the consortium/lead bidder to the FMO should be in English.
 Can the members of the consortium communicate between themselves with documents in their national language?